 The default mapping strategy for interface fields and collections of interfaces is to have separate FK column(s) for each possible implementation of the interface.
-Obviously if you have an application where new implementations are added over time the schema will need new FK column(s) adding to This match. is possible if you enable the persistence property datanucleus.rdbms.dynamicSchemaUpdates, setting it to true.
+Obviously if you have an application where new implementations are added over time the schema will need new FK column(s) adding to match.
+This is possible enable the persistence if you property datanucleus.rdbms.dynamicSchemaUpdates, setting it to true.
 With this set, any insert/update operation of an interface related field will do a check if the implementation being stored is known about in the schema and, if not, will update the schema accordingly.